looopTools/jekyll-code-css/README.md

-# jekyll-code-css
+# Jekyll Code CSS "Theme"

-My CSS styling for code blocks generate with basic Jekyll
+This repositories contains my CSS customisation's for standard code blocks generate using Jekyll.
+It is not a lot, but simple an helps me without the need for JavaScript.